roberteijk/ShadowKickboxing/README.md

 * During rest, the remaining time will be announced.
 A bell with sound at the end of each round.

-#### SQL
+#### Data / SQL

-* AUTO_INCREMENT is not used in relational database except for the fight table.
-This is partly because of foreign keys, partly because of unknown future implementations and changes.
+* @GeneratedValue(strategy=GenerationType.AUTO) is not used for the majority of entities.
+For the most part, the database will be seeded manually.
+Only a small part will be dynamic.

 ## Temporary notes